 The Intellectual Property Office of the Philippines (IPOPHL) will now search their database for identical trademarks in the market or similar applications that they have.
 This will take some time, and the usual wait is at least 6 months.

 Included in this process is the examination of your trademark to check if it complies with the rules and regulations.
 Aside from similarity to existing trademarks, it should not also be too generic, deceptive, immoral, or scandalous; among other rules.

-For a hassle-free process, our services to help you with your registration includes FREE search and preliminary examination.
+For a hassle-free process, our service to help you with your registration includes a FREE search and preliminary examination.

 Any individual or company can oppose if it violates an existing trademark they have, or if they find it grossly damaging to their reputation or business.

-The public is given up to 30 days to take action.
+The public is given up to 30 days to take action after Step 3, above.
 If no opposition is received and verified by the Director of the Bureau of Legal Affairs, the Intellectual Property Office will now issue the Certificate of Registration.